leadpixel/htask/README.md

 ### Summary

-The default; gets invoked when you run `htask` without an argument Prints the current tasks and the top pending tasks
+The default; gets invoked when you run `htask` without an argument.

+Prints the current tasks and the top pending tasks.

 ```sh
 $ htask